deficollective/defiscan/src/content/protocols/morpho.md

 ## Exit Window

-The Morpho protocol exposes critical permissions in the `MORPHO` token that can impact users' unclaimed yield and thus result in a _Medium_ Upgradeability risk.
+The Morpho protocol exposes critical permissions in the `MORPHO` token that can impact users' unclaimed `MORPHO` rewards and thus result in a _Medium_ Upgradeability risk.
 This risk is not mitigated with an onchain governance system and appropriate Exit Windows.

 > Exit Window score: Medium

 ## Accessibility

 The main morpho interface is [app.morpho.org](https://app.morpho.org/).
-A backup solution allows users to self-host and access morpho following instructions on [this repository](https://github.com/morpho-org/morpho-blue-offchain-public).
+An RPC-only fallback interface ([fallback.morpho.org](https://fallback.morpho.org)) exists, offering an alternative in case of failure of the main interace.
+Finally, a backup solution allows users to self-host and access morpho following instructions on [this repository](https://github.com/morpho-org/morpho-blue-offchain-public).

 In addition to that, morpho is also accessible through several interfaces such as [monarchlend](https://www.monarchlend.xyz), [summer.fi](https://summer.fi/borrow?protocol=morphoblue), [DefiSaver](https://app.defisaver.com/morpho), [Instadapp](https://defi.instadapp.io/metamorpho), and [Contango](https://app.contango.xyz/).